happytudouni/SourceSpaceFCAnalysis_DCN/README.md

     >  In this folder create the following subfolders named as “Programs”, “Outputs”, “Sourcemodels”, “SourceData”, “Data”.
 Copy and paste the .m and .mat files downloaded from “pl_pps” to the “Programs" folder.
 Save the data downloaded to the “Data” folder.
 4. The Matlab code should be executed as follows:
 	a.
-Make sure the **EEGLAB and Fieldtrip** toolboxes have been downloaded and added to Matlab search path.
+Make sure **EEGLAB and Fieldtrip** toolboxes have been downloaded and added to Matlab search path.
     b.
 Run "SourceSpaceFCanalysis_PPS.m" for one participant.

     ```matlab
     cfg = []; % this would use the default parameters
     participantnumber = 2;
     SourceSpaceFCanalysis_PPS(cfg, participantnumber);
-    % you can also define the parameter for the function, like:
+    % you can also define the parameters used in the function, like:
     cfg = [];
     cfg.foi              = 'theta';
     cfg.fcmethod         = 'wpli';